 Introduction

-There are 9.4million people in England with a long-standing limiting disability, illness or condition which equates to 18% of the population – almost one in five.
+There are 9.4m people in England with a long-standing limiting disability, illness or condition which equates to 18 per cent of the population – almost one in five.

 Disability football – a potted history

-Prior to 1999 development of disability football was limited and had no coherent national strategy.
+Prior to 1999 the development of disability football was limited and had no coherent national strategy.

-The creation of the English Federation of Disability Sport (EFDS), the umbrella organisation for the eight national disability sports organisations, in 1998 and the establishment by The FA of the football development department a year later, led to the development of the first disability football initiative: ‘Ability Counts’.
+The creation in 1998 of the Activity Alliance, the umbrella organisation for the eight national disability sports organisations, and the establishment by The FA of the football development department a year later, led to the development of the first disability football initiative: ‘Ability Counts’.

-In 2001, after a period of extensive consultation with its stakeholders and in response to the various government policy documents, The FA produced its football development strategy, providing a strategic framework for football development in England from 2001 to 2006.
+After a period of extensive consultation with its stakeholders and in response to the various government policy documents, The FA produced its football development strategy in 2001, providing a strategic framework for football development in England from 2001 to 2006.

 The football development strategy’s key objective was to increase participation, quality and enjoyment of football using four key strands.